 Avoid falling into self-pity

 Practice empathy instead.
-Pitying yourself or your child can be a detriment to positive change and progress.
+Pitying yourself or your child can be a detrimental to positive change and progress.
 Feeling like a victim prevents you from taking the necessary steps to improve you and your child’s situations.
 Overcome the need for self-pity in you and your child

 - Practicing empathy and compassion for yourself without viewing yourself as a victim